omarZaoujal99/omarZaoujal99/README.md

 </br>

-### Omar Zaoujal or Oz99 😄, 22yo, full stack javascript developer with so much proudness 🤙
+### Full stack javascript developer with so much proudness 🤙
 ##### ✔️ It doesn't matter how much problems you have, all what you have to care about is the way you handle with its...  ✔️

 </br>